Ogmo-Editor-3/OgmoEditor3-CE/README.md

 # Getting Started

-This project requires Haxe, Node v10+, and various dependencies for each of them.
+This project requires Haxe v4.0.0-rc3 or later, Node v10+, and various dependencies for each of them.

 ### Node
 * Install [Node](https://nodejs.org/)